readium/architecture/proposals/000-content-protection.md

 ##### Methods

-* (async) `open(file: File, fetcher: Fetcher, askCredentials: Boolean, credentials: String?, sender: Any?, onAskCredentials: OnAskCredentialsCallback?) -> ProtectedFile?`
+* (async) `open(file: File, fetcher: Fetcher, allowUserInteraction: Boolean, credentials: String?, sender: Any?, onAskCredentials: OnAskCredentials?) -> ProtectedFile?`
   * Attempts to unlock a potentially protected file.
   * `fetcher: Fetcher`
     * The Streamer will create a leaf `Fetcher` for the low-level file access (e.g. `ArchiveFetcher` for a ZIP archive), to avoid having each Content Protection open the `file` to check if it's protected or not.